How to Start Investing in Your 20s: A Beginner's Guide

 Why Your 20s Are Critical

 Your 20s are the most powerful decade for building wealth.
-Not because you have a lot of money (you probably don’t), but because you have time.
-Compound interest over 40+ years turns small, consistent investments into life-changing sums.
+Not because you have money (you probably don’t).
+Because you have time.
+Compound interest over 40+ years turns small investments into serious money.

 Every year you wait costs you.
-Not investing in your 20s is the most expensive mistake you can make.
+Not investing in your 20s?
+That’s the most expensive mistake you can make.
 As you invest, track your net worth to see your progress over time.

 The Investing Order of Operations